Speaker | Time | Text |

 Some of these are precisely the kind of findings that you find in the animals that have been dissected. | ||

-The laser that is used in human surgery a great deal today, in fact very very commonly, has a signature of its own in terms of changes that are identified microscopically and these are not found in the animal. | ||
+Laser that is used in human surgery a great deal today, in fact, very, very commonly, has a signature of its own in terms of changes that are identified microscopically, and these are not found in the animal. | ||

-These changes are very different because it's a different kind of heat and it's over a shorter period of time apparently and at a significantly higher temperature very likely. | ||
+These changes are very different because it's a different kind of heat, and it's over a shorter period of time, apparently, and at a significantly higher temperature, very likely. | ||

 Also, I wanted to follow up. | ||

-You mentioned that you took photographs of the original 1967 incident that got you involved in all this, and then did not have them developed. | ||
+You mentioned that you took photographs of the original 1967 incident that got you involved in all this, and then did not have them developed, but alluded to the fact that years later you may have retrieved them. | ||

 Is that the case? | ||